deshawnwatson100-max/klarity-app/README.md

 8. All conversations auto-saved

 ### Calendar Flow
-1. User taps calendar button on InputScreen or Home tab
+1. User taps **3-bar menu** (top-left) on any screen
+2. Selects **Calendar** from dropdown
-2. Sees monthly view with color-coded intention dots
+3. Sees monthly view with color-coded intention dots
-3. Can navigate between months
+4. Can navigate between months
-4. Taps a date with entries
+5. Taps a date with entries
-5. Views detailed log with full analysis and guidance
+6. Views detailed log with full analysis and guidance
-6. Can copy suggested responses
+7. Can copy suggested responses
-7. Can add reflection notes
+8. Can add reflection notes
-8. Navigate back to calendar or start new conversation
+9. Navigate back to calendar or start new conversation

 ## Features Implemented